Addisalem-f/CS415-FinalProject/README.md

   Add new admin
    Delete currently logged in admin profile
 User module functionalities
-   Sign up
+   Sign up,
-  Login
+  Login,
-  Logout
+  Logout,
-  Track own activities
+  Track own activities,
-  Issue books
+  Issue books,
-  Renew books
+  Renew books,
-  Return books
+  Return books,
-  Pay fines (not ready yet, will be added )
+  Pay fines (not ready yet, will be added ),
-  Browse books showcase
+  Browse books showcase,
-  Add, edit and delete comment on any books comment section Upload/Update profile picture
+  Add, edit and delete comment on any books comment section, Upload/Update profile picture,
-  Update profile and password
+  Update profile and password,
-  Delete account
+  Delete account,
-#Browse books module functionalities
+#Browse books module functionalities,
-  This module can be accessed by anyone
+  This module can be accessed by anyone,

-    Show all books
+    Show all books,
    Find books on filtered search